remyeltorro/step_by_step_ks/README.md

 ![ECDF plot](https://github.com/remyeltorro/step_by_step_ks/blob/main/assets/ecdf.png?raw=true)

-Then to estimate the p-value one can perform a bootstrap to measure the KS statistic under the hypothesis that both distributions were sampled from the same distribution:
+Then to estimate the p-value one can perform a bootstrap to measure the KS statistic under the hypothesis that both distributions were sampled from the same distribution.

 ```python
 from step_by_step_ks import raw_ks_test